 - Know who provides the wireless you are connecting to.

 - Faculty and Staff connecting to a public network should consider using the VPN.

 Securing Your Browser

-Web browsers like Chrome, Firefox, Safari, Edge, and Internet Explorer have all evolved to be very secure tools as long as you are using the most up-to-date version of the software.
+Web browsers like Chrome, Firefox, Safari, Edge, etc., have all evolved to be very secure tools as long as you are using the most up-to-date version of the software.
 However, this security can be compromised through the use of third party add-ons, extensions, or tools.
 While these tools can provide enhanced functionality, only trusted tools should be used.
 Keep these tips in mind:

 - Avoid visiting untrusted websites and consider using the Web of Trust add-on to be sure.